What is Laser Therapy?

-Low level laser is also used as an alternative medium in the practice of acupuncture where it provides an effective general needle-free alternative with distinct energising characteristics acting as a complementary medium in the suite alongside needles and moxibustion.
+Low level laser is also used as an alternative medium in the practice of acupuncture where it provides an effective general needle-free alternative which acts as a complementary modality in the suite alongside needles and moxibustion.

 The optimal equipment for delivering the right light energy doses

 The important parameters which need to be considered for clinicians to achieve the best possible therapeutic effects when using low level laser are:

 - Energy Density from Power Density and Time

 Wavelength is measured in nanometers.
 In Omega’s equipment it is set in the probe and is changed by using different probes.
 Our lasers are produced with wavelengths under 1000nm and fall into two classes with different characteristics – the visible red light range from 600nm to 780nm and the invisible Infrared over 780nm:

 - Readily absorbed by the mitochondria and therefore potentially stimulatory

 - Excellent source of stimulation of a range of growth factors

 - Red Light does not penetrate very effectively below the skin surface and into the tissue below